MahmoodSpewAfsh/Quantum-Inspired-Algorithms-for-Quantum-Chemistry-Calculations/README.md

 # 4. USAGE

-for each variant run the relevant jupyter notebook file
+For each variant, run the relevant file

 PROCESS:
-* The script calculates the energy for bond lengths ranging from 0.2A to 4.0A.
+* The script calculates the energy for bond lengths ranging from 0.2 Å to 4.0 Å.
 * It loops through XBK resolutions r=2, 3, 4, 5, 6.
 * NOTE: This is computationally intensive and may take time to complete.